idrecun/ar-proj/README.md

 Suppose a propositional formula `F` is of the form `F = A & B`.
 Then `F` is satisfiable iff the set of formulas `{S, S <=> A & B}` is satisfiable.
-This can be rewritten (by simplifying the second formula to CNF) as `{S, ~S & A, ~S & B, S & ~A & ~B}` which is a 3-CNF.
+This can be rewritten (by simplifying the second formula to CNF) as `{S, ~S & A, ~S & B, S & ~A & ~B}` which is basically a 3-CNF formula.
 This can similarly be done for any (binary or unary) operator.

-The Tseytin transformation is then the procedure of recursively renaming the subformulas `A` and `B` in a similar manner and adding the respective equivalences to the 3-CNF result.
+When `A` and `B` are subformulas instead of variables, the Tseytin transformation is the procedure of recursively renaming subformulas `A` and `B` by introducing the previously mentioned equivalences and adding those equivalences to the 3-CNF result.

 For example, the formula `p & q => q | ~r` can be transformed in the following